Overview of the best photonics books: 2025 update

 True to its title, the book requires a solid basis in calculus and algebra.
 It explains the fundamental quantum origins of common optical phenomena like reflection, refraction, and diffraction.

-The book does a good job of introducing you to the probability amplitude of quantum entanglement.
 It then goes on to apply this concept to optical communications, quantum cryptography, quantum teleporting, and quantum computing.

-Quantum optics for engineers is subdivided into 21 chapters.
 It starts off by considering the basics of Planck’s quantum energy equation, Heisenberg’s uncertainty principle, and Dirac quantum optics.

 Next, you get introduced to common optical phenomena – reflection, interference, refraction, and diffraction – explained in terms of the Dirac bra-ket notation.
-You then get to build further on this when you learn about generalized multi-prism dispersion.

 From here you learn about Dirac notation identities which are key for the next chapters in the book.
-Using the Dirac notation, it is now possible to address laser excitation, laser oscillators, and interferometry.

-This is followed by a chapter on secure interferometric communications in free space.
 The Schrödinger equation comes next and is followed by a concise introduction to Feynman’s path integrals.
 With this under your belt, you are then in good stead to learn about the matrix aspects of quantum mechanics.

 The last part of the book consists of chapters on classical and quantum polarization, entangled polarizations, quantum computing, quantum cryptography and teleportation, quantum measurements, and finally interpretations issues in quantum mechanics.